Real Homotopy Theory of Semi-Algebraic Sets: Oriented semi-algebraic bundles and integration along the fiber

 Suppose that there is a sign $\epsilon=\pm1$ such that for each $b\in B$,

-Then for any minimal form $\mu\in\omin^*(E)$
+Then for any minimal form $\mu\in\omin^*(E)$,

-\end{prop} \begin{proof} We need to prove that for $\gamma\in \Ch_l(B)$, both sides of \refE{natpush} evaluates to the same.
-Take a triangulation of $B$ that trivializes $\pi'$ and compatible with $\gamma$.
-By linearity we can restricts to a unique simplex and suppose that $\gamma=\bbr{B}$ and $\pi':E'=F'\times B\to B$ is the projection.
+\end{prop} \begin{proof} We need to prove that for $\gamma\in \Ch_l(B)$, evaluation for two sides of \refE{natpush} is the same.
+Take a triangulation of $B$ that trivializes $\pi'$ and that is compatible with $\gamma$.
+By linearity, we can restrict to a single simplex and can suppose that $\gamma=\bbr{B}$ and $\pi':E'=F'\times B\to B$ is the projection.
 Then by the hypothesis,

-is a representative of the continuous chain $\Phi$ associated to the oriented SA bundle $\pi$ (up to the sign $\epsilon$.)
-The proposition follows by unraveling definitions. \end{proof}
+is a representative of the continuous chain $\Phi$ associated to the oriented SA bundle $\pi$ (up to the sign $\epsilon$).
+The proposition now follows by unravelling definitions. \end{proof}

 We have \zz{ the statement below on additivity and its proof are new; needed for the formality paper } an additivity formula: \begin{prop} Let $\pi\colon E\to B$ be an oriented SA bundle with $k$-dimensional fiber.
 Suppose that